jonielsen/istioworkshop/07-Istio-Lab2/README.md

 curl -s http://INGRESS_IP_PORT/productpage | grep -o "<title>.*</title>"
 ```

-# Configure the destionation rules and a new Virtual Service to route to v1
+# Configure the Destionation rules and a new Virtual Service to route to version 1

 ```
 kubectl apply -f destination-rules.yaml

 kubectl apply -f virtual-service-1.yaml
 ```

-kubectl get destinationrules -o yaml

 You have configured Istio to route to the v1 version of the Bookinfo microservices, most importantly the reviews service version 1.